DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

 [Domain 2](#domain2-top) **Asset Security**

 - Domain 2 of the CISSP exam covers asset security making up ~10% of the test
-- Asset security includes the concepts, principles, and standards of monitoring and securing any asset important to the organization
+- Asset security includes the concepts, principles, and standards of monitoring and securing any asset important to the organization.
+Asset: anything of value owned by the organization
 - Anything that removes a vulnerability or protects against one or more specific threats is considered a safeguard or a countermeasure.
 The annual costs of safeguards should not exceed the expected annual cost of asset value loss.
 - The Asset Security domain focuses on collecting, handling, and protecting information throughout its lifecycle; the first step is classifying information based on its value to the organization.
 Classification should be conducted based on the ✏️value of the data to the organization, its ✏️sensitivity, and the amount of ✏️harm that could result from exposure of the data.
 When data is stored in a mixed classification environment, it is typically classified based on the highest classification of data included.
-- **Asset**: anything of value owned by the organization
-     - **Intangible Assets**: Patents, databases, and formulas
-     - **Tangible Assets**: hardware, cables, and buildings
-     - **Personnel Assets**: Employees
 - **Asset lifecycle**: phases an asset goes through, from creation (or collection) to destruction
 - 🔴**Risk** is the _possibility, probability, chance or likelihood_ that a threat will exploit a vulnerability to cause harm to an asset and the severity of damage that could result. e.g damage to equipment.
      - Risk = Threat ✖️ Vulnerability